-- The application packet includes instructions, a questionnaire, and a cost worksheet.
+- The application packets (below) includes instructions, a questionnaire, and a cost worksheet.
 Please read thoroughly and answer each question as completely as possible.

 - Each submitted application will be reviewed by MRA staff for eligibility for Tax Increment Financing assistance in accordance with State Urban Renewal Law.